cmelchior/spanner/README.md

 Each trial will output statistics about the measurements like min, max, mean.
 For those reasons it is also preferable to run multiple trials so the confidence in the output from a Trial can be validated.

-The output from a Gauge benchmark is the results of all the experiments.
+The output from a Spanner benchmark is the results of all the experiments.

 ## Benchmarking pitfalls